RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 By answering this question I intend to be able to **select potential topics** and use this information to create new videos on my YouTube channel.

 Potential topics are those that are badly covered by youtubers, but searched often by students.
-By identifying a few of them  I use this information to create videos for my youtube channel and contribute more effectively to the educational system of my home country.
+By identifying a few of them  I can use this information to create videos for my youtube channel and contribute more effectively to the educational system of my home country.

 ## Strategy